 If your child is the victim of cyberbullying, this can also be reported online and offline.
 Remind your child that they should save all the messages, photos and other content received as evidence, and should never retaliate against malicious comments made towards them online.
 Reinforce with your child the importance of telling a trusted adult if someone is bullying them or making them feel uncomfortable, or if one of their friends is being bullied online.

-In addition, inform the Designated Safeguarding Lead at school
+In addition, inform the Designated Safeguarding Lead or Deputy Designated Safeguarding Lead at school

 What you can do right now

 There are real advantages in maintaining an open dialogue with your child about their internet use, encourage them to talk to you about their time online; for example who they’re talking to, what services they are using, and any issues that they may be experiencing.
 You can do the following: